All Episodes

 Let's say you're trying to come into the United States.

-Then now let's say your phone, right?
+Then now, let's say your phone, right?

-Let's say they think that you have child pornography on your phone, they're able to write a search warrant, go through your phone, get that information, right?
+They're able to write a search warrant, go through your phone, get that information, right?

 Then the highest level of it, guys, is your home.

-So your home is pretty much at the top of the search warrant pinnacle, and you need quite a bit of probable cost to search someone's home.
+So your home is pretty much at the top of the search warrant pinnacle.

-The reason why the FBI is fighting tooth and nail to not put out this affidavit or to redact the fuck out of it, which we're gonna talk about that here in a second, is because more than likely they have an informant that is close to Trump that was able to give detailed information as to where the documents were.
+The reason why the FBI is fighting tooth and nail to not put out this affidavit or to redact the fuck out of it, which we're going to talk about that here in a second, is because more than likely they have an informant that is close to Trump that was able to give detailed information as to where the documents were.

-However, and we'll get to that that point, they've already lost that battle to an extent, and we'll get to that.
+However, and we'll get to that at that point, they've already lost that battle to an extent.

 Yes, yes.

-Um, so okay, so I'm very familiar with this.
+So, okay, so I'm very familiar with this.

 Right, right.

-So, like the goddamn video.
+So like the goddamn video.

-Any type of matter, they use a criminal uh uh complaint cover sheet.
+They use a criminal complaint cover sheet.

-Also, I want to bring to your guys' attention, they have the AUSA blacked out, okay, and their telephone and their email.
+Also, I want to bring to your guys' attention, they have the AUSA blacked out, okay?

-This is for obvious reasons, they probably don't want the AUSA to get um harassed.
+They probably don't want the AUSA to get harassed.

 Juan Antonio is the United States attorney, guys, which means he's the chief law enforcement official in the Southern District of Florida, a presidentially appointed position, I may add.